rlama7/rlama7/README.md

 - 🔭 I’m currently working on Mastering FullStack Development and AWS.
 - 🌱 I’m currently building SEO multi-user blogging platform.
-- 👯 I’m looking for new opportunities as a Full Stack Developer/Backend Engineer/Frontend Engineer.
+- 👯 Open to new opportunities as a Full Stack Developer/Backend Engineer/Frontend Engineer.
 - 🤔 I’m looking for help with Mastering Software Architecture Role.
 - 💬 Ask me about how I can contribute if you are building the next great product from the ground-up.
 - 📫 How to reach me: rlama[at]ratnalama[dot]com
-- 🥅 2021 Goals: Contribute more to Open Source projects.
+- 🥅 2022 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I enjoy coding, reading, yoga, cooking and fun filled family hike.

 ```